-Unfortunately, we can no longer say that Mac malware doesn't exist though.
-Every so often a new piece of Mac malware hits the headlines and scares Mac owners senseless.
-Historically Macs haven't been targeted by malware authors, mainly because they were considered niche, with more people owning PCs, and therefore a larger target audience.
-However, the Mac has become more popular over recent years, and as a result people with malicious intent have started to target them more and more, as you will see from the examples in this article: Do Macs get viruses?
+That isn't to say that Mac malware doesn't exist, though.
+Every so often a new piece of Mac malware hits the headlines and it can cause havoc.
+Historically, Macs haven't been targeted by malware authors, mainly because they were considered niche.
+More people own PCs, and therefore targeting a PC means targeting a larger audience.

 What is malware?

-Perhaps you see an adversitement on a website, or you receive an email, either way, it tricks you into installing it as you would any other program, and then when it is installed it starts to gather information about you.
-In most instances it wants to get hold of your credit card or banking details and passes them on to nefarious individuals on the other end.
+Perhaps you see an advert on a website, or you receive an email, either of which can trick you into installing it as you would any other program.
+When it is installed, it starts to gather information about you such as your banking details, in order to pass them on to nefarious individuals.

-The way this scam works is that a hacker takes over a legitimate website, and this directs you to a a fake website that pretends to scan your Mac and find malicious software.
-It then convinces you to download the program to check for the malware, and enter your Apple ID and password to install the program: this program itself is the malware.
+The way this scam works is that a hacker takes over a legitimate website, and this directs you to a fake website that pretends to scan your Mac.
+In doing so, it 'finds' malicious software (it doesn't, it's lying).

 How to remove Mac malware for free